Speedin' Bullet 2 Heaven: Aftermath

 In an April 2016 interview with Billboard, Cudi said that he would no longer be releasing Man on the Moon III after Speedin' Bullet 2 Heaven.
 He said that the response to the album "tore [him] up" and that its poor commercial performance led him to "[question his] fan base and if I even have one at all"; at the same time, he considered it to be "the best thing to happen" to him in 2015.
 The following month, Cudi claimed that the album was ahead of its time and believed its impact would be seen in at least five years.
 In 2016, Cudi released his sixth album, Passion, Pain & Demon Slayin', which Uproxx described as a "musical mea culpa" for Speedin' Bullet 2 Heaven.
-Cudi later he revealed that the album was intended to be Man on the Moon III but wanted to "be in a better place" when he ultimately released the final installment of his trilogy, which arrived in 2020.
+Cudi later revealed that the album was intended to be Man on the Moon III but wanted to "be in a better place" when he ultimately released the final installment of his trilogy, which arrived in 2020.
 In 2022, "Confused!" and "Speedin' Bullet 2 Heaven" were included in Cudi's first greatest hits compilation, The Boy Who Flew to the Moon, Vol. 1.
 Cudi's 2025 single "Neverland" was described by HipHopDX and Uproxx as recalling Speedin' Bullet 2 Heaven; the former considered it to be one of his "most experimental songs" since the album.